LandyOnline - Land Rovers in Africa

 I used to occasionally spin a wheel when pulling away around corners on wet tar, and be able to get wheel spin at the lights if I was really going for it.
 I can't do that any more, and I have really been trying (for testing purposes of course...).

 Stability and drive on dirt roads is much better than with open diffs.
-Less tendency to drift and almost as stable with the center diff unlocked as with the center diff locked [dirt road aficionados with Range Rovers should understand what I mean].
-With center diff locked it is incredibly stable when compared to an open diff vehicle.
+Less tendency to drift and almost as stable with the centre diff unlocked as with the centre diff locked [dirt road aficionados with Range Rovers should understand what I mean].
+With centre diff locked it is incredibly stable when compared to an open diff vehicle.

 Tight corners taken at speed under power are a joy, and the tendency for the front end to wander if the corner is corrugated is reduced.
 I fully understand why rally drivers prefer these.